 Modern Times (1936) Director: Charlie Chaplin

-The story opens with a memorable scene of the “the little tramp” being overworked on an assembly line.
-When he sits down to lunch, he is amusingly force fed by a malfunctioning machine.
-The monotony of his mechanized job rapidly drives him mad as he cannot stop himself from tightening things frantically like the nuts and bolts on the conveyor belt.
+The story of Modern Times opens with a memorable scene of the Little Tramp being overworked on a Henry Ford-esque factory assembly line.
+When he sits down to lunch, he is amusingly force-fed by a malfunctioning machine.
+His overbearing spies on him even in the restroom.
+The tediousness of his mechanized job rapidly drives him mad as he cannot stop himself from tightening things frantically like the nuts and bolts on the conveyor belt –he has become the embodiment of the anxious, mechanical man.
 The company sends him off for psychiatric treatment.
-Once released he decides to start a new life, but he unknowingly picks up a red flag that has fallen off a passing car, which turns out to be a part of a communist rally.
-For this, the tramp is picked up and placed in jail by the police.
-While in jail he accidentally ingests cocaine that was hidden by another inmate in a saltshaker.
-He then wanders into a jailbreak in progress, but he unwittingly knocks out the escaping inmates and frees the imprisoned guards who then release the tramp, much to his dismay (the tramp had actually grown to love his comfortable prison life).
-Once out of jail, his misadventures lead him into a failed job as a watchman where he is mistakenly imprisoned again.
-Eventually, he goes to live with a homeless girl down by the lake in a shack, and he sneaks his way into another job at the factory, but the workers go on strike and the tramp loses his job again and he is imprisoned (again).
-Once freed he and the girl get jobs at a restaurant as singers, but the authorities follow them and they flee together.
-Dejected, they walk off into a comically silly sunset down a country road together as the movie ends.
+Once released he decides to start a new life, but he unknowingly picks up a red flag that has fallen off a passing car, which turns out to be a prop in a nearby communist rally.
+When he is seen waving the flag, the Tramp is arrested and imprisoned by the police.
+While in jail he accidentally ingests cocaine, a bit of contraband concealed by another inmate in a saltshaker.
+The Tramp then accidentally wanders into a jailbreak-in-progress, but he unwittingly knocks out the escaping inmates and frees the imprisoned guards who then immediately release the Tramp for his service to the prison’s security.
+However, his freedom comes much to his own dismay (the Tramp has actually grown to love his comfortable, secure prison life in contrast to the viciousness of the outside world).
+He long to one day return to the comfort and security of prison.
+What does this imply about our modern world when jail is preferable to freedom?
+The rest of the film showcases the Tramp attempting to find his way back to prison.
+The Tramp’s misadventures lead him into a failed job at the shipyard, he meets a gamine young woman (played by Paulette Goddard who became Chaplin’s third wife) and her orphaned sisters.
+When the welfare office chases them down the Tramp unsuccessfully attempts to take the blame.
+He then meanders into a cafeteria, orders a pile of food, and claims he cannot pay for it.
+En route to jail he reunites with his girl.